Hungary seeks indefinite extension to state of emergency

 "We need strong rule of law safeguards and proportional and necessary emergency measures, not unlimited government rule by decree that can last beyond the actual epidemic crisis," the groups said.
 "In the past decade, we've seen that the Hungarian government does not tolerate constitutional limitations on the exercise of its powers."

+Orban has been repeatedly criticized since 2010 for his efforts to weaken the system of democratic checks and balances; for filling nominally independent posts with beholden allies; for taking control over large swaths of the Hungarian media; for using the migration crisis to boost fear and xenophobia; for rising corruption; and for expanding the role of the state to the detriment of private and civic initiatives.

-Speaking Monday on state television, Orban said the number of those infected with the coronavirus in Hungary was "clearly much higher than the 167 confirmed infection cases."
+Speaking Monday on state television, Orban said the number of those infected with the coronavirus in Hungary is "clearly much higher than the 167 confirmed infection cases."
 Hungary has also reported seven deaths linked to COVID-19, while 16 people have recovered from the disease.

 Hungary has closed off its borders to passenger traffic except mostly for its own citizens.
-Universities and schools are closed and have switched to distance learning, public events have been canceled and people are being urged to stay home as much as possible.
+Universities and schools are holding classes only through distance learning, public events have been canceled and people are being urged to stay home as much as possible.